solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 One thing that kind of works, but is still very bad for productivity, is to make them hurt as much as you do.
 In practice, it means that for every defect, missed milestone, and reduction of scope, you impose a heavy penalty on your supplier.
 Then you will get quite precisely what you agreed on.
-Whether that is good depends on how precise the understanding of your needs was at the time of contract, and whether you got that understanding into the contract properly.
-One downside of this approach is that when they give offers to a tendering with heavy penalties, they will account for their risks in the price.
+Whether that is good, depends on how precise the understanding of your needs was at the time of contract, and whether you got that understanding into the contract properly.
+One downside of this approach is that, when they give offers to a tendering with heavy penalties, they will account for their risks in the price.
 The penalties also only work well as a threat.
 When things really start going awry, it is usually of little consolation to you that your